alguadam/AzurePoliciesLab/Exercise-03/README.md

 ![Azure PowerShell Task Configuration](/.attachments/lab03-exercise01-step02-storageAccountReleasePipelineTaskConfiguration.png)

-Clone the task and edit the TeplateFile value as many times as policies you defined in Lab 2 for the Storage Account.
+Clone the task and edit the TeplateFile value as many times as policies you defined in Objective 2 for the Storage Account.

 Finally, clone the task and modify the script to deploy the ARM template with the Custom Initiative.
 This policy should be available in the linked artifact `_ci-storageAccount` (at `_ci-storageAccount\storageAccount\policy-denyHttp.json`)